Skip to content

 Requirement Notes

-Fluxion modules fluxion-core, fluxion-connect, fluxion-enrich (optional for enrichment operators).
+SrotaX modules fluxion-core, fluxion-connect (includes enrichment operators).

 Runtime host JVM service/worker running the streaming orchestrator.